8 Types of Term Life Insurance

 Direct Term Life Insurance

-Direct term life insurance is a policy directly bought from the insurer, online or by phone, without going through an independent agent or broker.
-The application, underwriting, and policy issuance all happen through the insurer's own platform, often with accelerated underwriting that can result in same-day or next-day approval for eligible applicants.
+Direct term life insurance is a policy purchased directly from the insurer, online or by phone, without an independent agent or broker.
+Application, underwriting and policy issuance all happen through the insurer's own platform, often with accelerated underwriting that can produce same-day or next-day approval for eligible applicants.

-Direct term policies offer speed and convenience but remove the personalized guidance an independent agent provides when comparing multiple insurers.
-It suits applicants who are comfortable self-directing financial decisions, have straightforward health histories, and prioritize speed over comparison shopping
+Direct term offers speed and convenience but removes the personalized guidance an independent agent provides when comparing multiple insurers.
+It works best for applicants who are comfortable making financial decisions independently, have straightforward health histories and prioritize speed over comparison shopping.

 How to Choose the Right Type of Term Life Insurance